-The study integrates linguistic, ethnographic, and pragmatic frameworks to interpret the data.
+This study integrates linguistic, ethnographic, and pragmatic frameworks to interpret the data.

-- a.
-Linguistic analysis focused on the etymology, structure, and semantic evolution of anthroponyms. - b.
-Ethnographic analysis examined naming practices as cultural markers tied to kinship, religion, and social identity. - c.
-Pragmatic analysis explored the use of names in communication, identity negotiation, and cross-cultural adaptation.
+- a) Linguistic analysis focuses on the etymology, structure, and semantic evolution of anthroponyms. - b) Ethnographic analysis examined naming practices as cultural markers associated with kinship, religion, and social identity. - c) Pragmatic analysis explores the use of names in communication, identity negotiation, and cross-cultural adaptation.

-Through this triangulated framework, anthroponyms are understood not only as lexical items but also as cultural symbols that connect personal identity with collective heritage.
+Through this triangulated framework, anthroponyms are understood not only as lexical items but also as cultural symbols that connect personal identity and collective heritage.